tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 - #154: always refresh the author data when coming back to the author-works screen
 - #155: Backup was missing the author identifiers.
 Importing an existing author was not updating its metadata.
 - #159: CSV import: ratings and prices with a comma decimal separator failed to import.
-In some places the rating was rounded down to a whole number

 REMOVED: